ozone3950/pokemon-python-version/CHARACTERS.md

 ### Elite Four Smallant
 Insanely fast and an even more insane Ghost/Poison-Type team and likes flying to the moon and playing among the stars.
-Successor of Agatha.

 Team:
 - Quagsire (Level 53)